 Head about 5.5 miles northeast of downtown Dallas to find this popular lake.

-Dallasites from all over flock to White Rock Lake to enjoy some time outdoors.
+Dallasites flock to White Rock Lake to enjoy some time outdoors.
 Popular activities at White Rock Lake include paddle boarding, kayaking, and canoeing.

-If you are in the mood for some exercise, you can definitely make that happen at this Texas lake thanks for the 9+ mile paved trail that circles the lake.
+If you are in the mood for some exercise, you can make that happen at this Texas lake thanks to the 9+ mile paved trail that circles the lake.
 People enjoy the walking trails for walking, jogging, and cycling!

 The fact that this lake is bordered on one side by The Dallas Arboretum makes for a beautiful backdrop.
-It is no wonder that White Rock is one of our recommended Dallas date ideas as well.
+It is no wonder that White Rock is also one of our recommended Dallas date ideas.

 This is just one of the best lakes in Dallas to enjoy a day outside.